What the Hell Happened to Heather Graham?

 Graham stars as a young woman whose husband, played by Luke Wilson, abandons her with little explanation.
 Eventually, she goes searching for him despite the fact she does not know where he went.
 Based on a post card with a cactus on it and an illegible post mark, she decides to look for him in Texas.
 The entire state of Texas.

 I only wish the rest of the movie was half as good as that line.
-Although I did think it was kind of cool that the movie co-starred Patricia Velásquez (pictured above with Graham).
-Both would later go on to guest roles on Arrested Development.
+Although I did think it was kind of cool that the movie co-starred Patricia Velásquez.
+Both she and Graham would later go on to guest roles on Arrested Development.

 In 2001, Graham had a busy year with three releases.
 The first of which was the Farrelly brothers comedy, Say It Isn’t So.